Christmas Steps, Bristol: Name

-In the seventeenth century, Christmas Steps were sometimes referred to as Lunsford's Stairs.
+In the 17th century, Christmas Steps were sometimes referred to as Lunsford's Stairs.
 This was in honour of a Cavalier officer Colonel Henry Lunsford, who was shot through the heart on Steep Street on 26 July 1643 while taking part in the Storming of Bristol during the English Civil War.

-The steps are labelled 'Queene Str' in the 1673 Millerd Map of Bristol and the updated 1728 version of Millerd's map.
-The Rocque Map of 1743 labels the steps 'Queen Str. or Stipe Str.'
-The alternative name he provides suggests that some people continued to call the steps by the old name of 'Steep Street'.
-The steps were described as 'Queen Str Steps' in the 1824 Ashmead map of Bristol and 'Queen Street' in the 1874 Ashmead Map.
-However, by the time of the official town plans of Bristol (1879–88), as well as the first Ordnance Survey maps of the late nineteenth century, the street is described as 'Christmas Steps'.
+The steps are labelled "Queene Str" in the 1673 James Millerd's Map of Bristol and the updated 1728 version of Millerd's map.
+The Rocque Map of 1743 labels the steps "Queen Str. or Stipe Str."
+The alternative name he provides suggests that some people continued to call the steps by the old name of "Steep Street".
+The steps were described as "Queen Str Steps" on the 1824 Ashmead map of Bristol and "Queen Street" on the 1874 Ashmead Map.
+However, by the time of the official town plans of Bristol (1879–88), as well as the first Ordnance Survey maps of the late nineteenth century, the street is described as "Christmas Steps".
 It seems likely that this represented the formal adoption of a popular local name for the steps.

 After the main set of steps, the steps continue on the other side of Colston Street (1870) and then again across Perry Road (1868), leading to St Michael on the Mount Without.
-These steps were originally unbroken by the 2 roads and known as St. Michael's steps (on the 1855 G C Ashmead map).
+These steps were originally unbroken by the 2 roads and known as St. Michael's steps (on the 1855 G. C. Ashmead map).

 History

 The steep-slanted steps were new made in September 1669 and were paid for by wealthy wine merchant, Jonathan Blackwell.
 At the top of the steps, the stairs are flanked by stone alcoves, similar in design to the stone alcove seats found in many churches.
 These were presumably to allow people to rest on the long climb up to St Michael's.
-The steps and the alcoves were rebuilt from 1865 - 1881.
-They are classified as are grade II listed buildings by Historic England.
+The steps and the alcoves were rebuilt between 1865 and 1881.
+They are classified as are Grade II listed buildings by Historic England.

-Christmas Steps are now home to a variety of small shops, galleries, cafes and bars, also known as 'Christmas Steps Arts Quarter'.
+Christmas Steps are now home to a variety of small shops, galleries, cafes and bars, also known as "Christmas Steps Arts Quarter".

 The listed buildings on the steps include: